Welcome to the Commission of Academic Affairs

 The Academic Affairs Commission (AAC) deals with issues related to the educational quality, teaching excellence, and financial accessibility of a Queen’s education and works to inform students of these issues as well.
 You can apply to volunteer in any of the committees or services below!

-Contact Leah Brockie, the Commissioner of Academic Affairs if you have any questions!
+Contact Victoria Lewarne, the Commissioner of Academic Affairs, if you have any questions!

 The Academic Grievance Centre (AGC) serves to help students with questions or concerns about the academic appeals process, academic regulations, and academic discipline.
 Volunteers are hired to work in the Centre and are a resource and support for students who have a problem or simply need someone to listen.